baas-project/baas/docs/index.md

 # BAAS Project

 BAAS (Baremetal as a Service) is a project aiming to facilitate research into operating systems by simplifying the process of downloading and syncing images to work servers.
 It allows for the registration of machines, the scheduling of flashing images and the uploading of images.
 The final goal of the project is to create a server where a research can mxs and match various personal or system images to easily test configurations.
-By allowing these to be run on servers they don't need to risk dataloss on their own machines and by automating it there also will not be long waiting times.
+By allowing these to be run on servers they don't need to risk data loss on their own machines and by automating it there also will not be long waiting times.

 This project was made student developers from the Bsc Computer Science & Engineering at TU Delft and has been made with those machines in mind.
-Modifications to the project to have it run on other machines are more than welcome, but no garantuees can be made of it actually working on your target hardware.
+Modifications to the project to have it run on other machines are more than welcome, but no guarantees can be made of it actually working on your target hardware.

 ## Documentation index
 1. [Introduction](index.md)